-Lottery games are enjoyed by billions throughout the world – here are a few games from outside of the UK that enjoy considerable popularity.
+Lottery games are enjoyed by billions throughout the world – here are a few games both from inside and outside of the UK that enjoy considerable popularity.

 In addition to the well-known lottery games, there are more opportunities to win sums of money online:

 - Online Scratchcards – scratchcards without the need to find a spare coin to reveal the images.

 Discontinued Lottery Games

 Take a look at some of these fun lottery games played in the past:

 - Lotto Plus 5 - Players with tickets for the main Lotto game could pay an additional fee and use the same numbers for Lotto Plus 5, which took place on days when the Lotto wasn’t drawn.
 The game ran from 2011 to early October 2013 and offered a top prize of £250,000.

 - Daily Play - This game required players to match seven numbers to win the jackpot and also offered a Lucky Dip ticket for a subsequent draw to anyone who failed to match a single number.
 Daily Play was launched in September 2003 and ended in May 2011.
 It had a top prize of £30,000.